City of Scholars

 Overview

-The City of Scholars is a legendary buried city located beneath The Screed, accessed primarily via the Crow’s Eye chasm.
-Before The Confluence, the city was known as “Serdica” or “Sofia,” named after the conscious entity that manifested as its living soul.
-Historians adopted the current name due to lack of better terms.
+The City of Scholars is a buried megacity located beneath The Screed, accessed via the Crow’s Eye chasm.
+Before The Confluence, the city was known as “Serdica” or “Sofia,” named after Sofia, the conscious entity that served as its living soul.
 The city represents a primary objective of the Rediscovery Endeavor, believed to hold clues about the source of The Tumult.
+Its inhabitants mastered Aerolith technology far beyond current Asgarthan capabilities, built their civilization around the Sap of a world-tree they called the Világfa, and ultimately fled skyward after that tree’s death.
+A pillar of light that erupted from the city during the Hunger confrontation in 393 AC was answered by a second signal from Asty, guiding the Expeditionary Corps across The Turmoil.

 Location

-The City of Scholars lies underground, with The Screed serving as a surface “lid” above it.
+The City of Scholars lies underground, with The Screed serving as a surface lid.
 The Expeditionary Corps reached the estimated location in May 393 AC after a four-month journey across Caer Nilam, approximately 250 miles from Caer Oorun borders.

 Historical Records

-Baird y Idris offers several theories about the city’s origins: he proposed it was a nerve center of the World Before, encircled by rocky foothills.
-Under pressure of The Tumult, these surrounding mountains allegedly surged over the city in waves and solidified, trapping the population in a stone casing shaped like frozen water.
+Baird y Idris proposed the city was a nerve center of the World Before, encircled by rocky foothills.
+Under pressure of The Tumult, these surrounding mountains surged over the city and solidified, trapping the population in a stone casing.
 His logbook recording the precise coordinates was preserved in The Sanctum’s forbidden library.
 In 367 AC, Quetzalcóatl showed this logbook to Waru Toowoom during planning discussions, enabling the Rediscovery Endeavor to target the city.

 Architecture

-Descriptions suggest red tiles, white stone buildings, ochre brick structures, and palaces with oval windows—one crowned with mushroom-shaped domes.
-The city’s subterranean nature makes depicting its layout challenging.
-Leocardius Sree described the ruins as an inverted ziggurat in his journals.
+The city features red tiles, white stone buildings, ochre brick structures, and palaces with oval windows—one crowned with mushroom-shaped domes.
+Leocardius Sree described the ruins as an inverted ziggurat.
 The structures have been remarkably well preserved underground.

-In the deepest excavation levels, the original architecture has been devoured by The Tumult over centuries, mutating into Escherian impossible constructions.
-Perspectives become disorienting with infinite loops, geometric patterns, and baffling vanishing points.
-Black polyhedrons dance in an immutable pattern, defying the laws of physics.
-While some traces of the former city remain including stairways, corridors, halls, and antechambers, these have been twisted and distorted into forms almost unrecognizable from their original state.
+In the deepest levels, the original architecture has been transformed by The Tumult over centuries into Escherian impossible constructions with infinite loops, geometric patterns, and disorienting vanishing points.
+Black polyhedrons move in fixed patterns among the distorted remains of stairways, corridors, and antechambers.

 Technology

 Silos and cisterns containing reserves of golden fluid were discovered throughout the city.
-This substance was central to society—present in every facet of life.
-It was poured into artificial beings, consumed, inhaled, shared, gifted, distributed, stored, and used in cultivation.
-The liquid’s depiction in wall frescos shows it flowing from a massive world-tree.
-Axiom researchers are conducting tests to determine both its nature and function.
+Sap was central to the city’s civilization—poured into artificial beings, consumed, inhaled, shared, distributed, stored, and used in cultivation.
+Wall frescos depict it flowing from a massive world-tree the inhabitants called the “Világfa” (also rendered as “égig érő fa,” meaning “tree that reaches the heavens”).

 When the inhabitants over-consumed the Sap and killed the world-tree, Sofia began to starve.
-With no Sap and no worshippers to sustain her, she turned to consuming memories and psychic essence, becoming The Hunger.
-The people fled in terror from what their goddess had become.
-Left utterly alone for ages, Sofia’s monstrous form consumed her original joyful nature, dwelling in The Maze and causing the Oblivion affliction until her liberation in 393 AC.
+With no Sap to sustain her, she turned to consuming memories and psychic essence, becoming The Hunger.
+The people fled in terror.
+Left alone for ages, Sofia’s original nature was consumed by her monstrous form.
+She dwelled in The Maze, and her presence caused Oblivion—an affliction causing progressive memory loss and severing Alterers’ connections to their Eidolons.
+Sister Mathilde of The Cloister recommended suspending expeditions until the responsible agent could be isolated.

-Ordis historians had hoped to open a dialogue with Sofia, to learn more about her, the City, and its inhabitants.
-The destruction of the memory blocks ended that possibility.
-In her honor, the relay outpost was renamed “Sofia” and entrusted to the Bravos for protection and the Muna for provisions.
+Ordis historians had hoped to open dialogue with Sofia, but the destruction of the memory blocks ended that possibility.
+The relay outpost was renamed “Sofia” in her honor, entrusted to Bravos for protection and Muna for provisions.
+Sofia was liberated from her monstrous form in 393 AC.

 The Phoenix Shrine

-Deep within the city lies a shrine featuring a massive phoenix sculpted in bas-relief, wings outstretched toward the heavens.
-The phoenix broods over a flame-wreathed egg identical to the Bravos emblem.
+Deep within the city lies a shrine featuring a massive phoenix sculpted in bas-relief, wings outstretched, brooding over a flame-wreathed egg identical to the Bravos emblem.
 The shrine served as a repository for Rune’s scroll—a message left by the first Kuningas during his own journey to the city.

-As of May 393 AC, Admiral Temera Singh ordered a delay on underground exploration to allow troops rest after the grueling journey.
-Axiom operators deployed drones and automated probes despite this delay, with early rumors reporting buried megastructures and fractal architecture.
+The Expeditionary Corps reached the City of Scholars and established a forward outpost at The Screed around the Crow’s Eye chasm.
+Admiral Temera Singh ordered a delay on underground exploration.
+Axiom operators deployed drones and automated probes, with early reports describing buried megastructures and fractal architecture.

 393 AC - Tumult Singularity Event

-During deep excavation operations, Axiom drilling teams broke through sealed reservoirs to extract Sap deposits.
-When the drill struck a reservoir wall and Sap began flowing, the ground trembled and Tesseracts across the abyss began moving and connecting with unusual frenzy.
+Axiom drilling teams broke through sealed reservoirs to extract Sap deposits.
+When the drill struck a reservoir wall and Sap began flowing, the ground trembled and Tesseracts across the abyss began moving and connecting with unusual intensity.
 Yzmir Initiates appeared through portals to evacuate personnel, while Gephyromancers and Phonomancers provided support.
 The event confirmed a Tumult Singularity was forming in the depths.
-A massive fresco of the world-tree cracked apart during the disturbance, and tongues of darkness emerged from fissures in the walls, converging on the drill and Sap pool.
+A fresco of the world-tree cracked apart during the disturbance, and dark tendrils emerged from fissures in the walls, converging on the drill and Sap pool.

 Relationships